007hacky007/m365_dashboard/README.md

   - M365.ino.bootloader.bin — bootloader (flash at 0x1000).
   - M365.ino.merged.bin — combined full image (flash at 0x0, if provided).
   - M365.ino.elf — symbols/debug only; not for flashing.
+  - OTA: use M365.ino.bin in the WiFi/OTA web page when updating via hotspot.

 ### Flashing ATmega328P from macOS